A Difficult Challenge

 Contents of an Individual Student Subfolder

-It’s easy (and difficult at the same time) – create test items that require comprehension and analysis.
+It’s easy (and difficult simultaneously) to create test items that require comprehension and analysis.
 Avoid creating questions or test items they could easily answer by simply glancing at their review guides.
 The quizzes and tests should prompt the students to apply what they learned and not simply write down in their answer sheets things they have memorized.

-I initially thought of giving the quizzes and tests through the Survey Monkey, the online survey tool that I am using when I conduct online surveys for my research works.
-The tool (Survey Monkey) would do the checking and all I need to do is generate a summary report for the scores – the same things I did when I want to get the summary results of the surveys I conducted in the past.
-But during the 2nd week of classes I had an epiphany that I could actually give quizzes and tests through Cisco Webex but had to require them to immediately drag and drop their answer sheets to their Google Drive folder/subfolder in order to maintain the integrity of the testing.
+I initially thought of giving the quizzes and tests through Survey Monkey, the online survey tool I use when conducting online surveys for my research works.
+The tool (Survey Monkey) would do the checking, and all I need to do is generate a summary report for the scores – the same things I did when I wanted to get the summary results of the surveys I conducted in the past.
+But during the 2nd week of classes, I had an epiphany that I could actually give quizzes and tests through Cisco Webex.
+Still, I had to require them to immediately drag and drop their answer sheets to their Google Drive folder/subfolder in order to maintain the integrity of the testing.
 It’s a process simpler and more practical than what I thought doing through Survey Monkey.

 What if they attempt to change their answers?
 They can do that easily because they have access to their own folders.
-But my students know that if they change anything on the answer sheets they drag/drop to the folders we are sharing, the Google Drive folder has features that would allow me to see the exact date and time changes were made.
-No changes are allowed after beyond the time allotment I gave for dragging and dropping.
-I told them that changing anything in their quizzes and tests beyond the designated time of submission will be considered cheating.
+But my students know that if they change anything on the answer sheets, they drag/drop them to the folders we are sharing.
+The Google Drive folder has features that would allow me to see the exact date and time changes were made.
+No changes are allowed beyond the time allotment I gave for dragging and dropping.
+I told them that changing anything in their quizzes and tests beyond the designated time of submission would be considered cheating.

-Now, all of my students have their own Google Drive folders where all of their assignments, short and long tests, and their projects are put together.
+Now, all my students have their own Google Drive folders where all their assignments, short and long tests, and projects are put together.
 There they can check their scores and read my feedback anytime they want.